Entitlements

 What Does the S1 Actually Save You?

+This is where it gets significant.
 Social charges in France currently run at up to 18.6% in 2026 on investment income, and up to 9.1% on pension income for those without an S1.

 With an S1, the picture changes completely: